seisman/HinetPy/README.md

 The request script `HinetContRequest.py` helps you break through the limitation.
 Using this script, you can requst datas with a much longer record length, this script will split the request into multiple sub-request, each has a record length no more than `Maxspan` minutes.

+## Quick Start ##

+If you want a quick start, just run like this:

+    $ python HinetContRequest.py 2010 10 01 15 00 20 -d 201010010600
+    $ python rdhinet.py 201010010600
+    $ python ch2pz.py 201010010600

+if everything goes right, you will have one cnt file, one channel table file, several SAC files and SAC polezero files in directory.

 ## Scripts ##

 ### HinetDoctor.py ###